 a = 2 if a<0: print('is negative') if a == 0: print('is zero') if a>0: print('is positive')

 :.
 Also, note how the code below each if-statement is indented.
-With the code left-justified (not indented), all three code lines will run, and the output will be different.
-The
+If the code is left-justified (not indented), all three code lines run, and the output is different.

-passkeyword is used as the code will not run unless at least one line of code is indented after the if-statement.
+The code block below will not run unless at least one line of code is indented after the if-statement.
+Python's

-passis a line of code that does nothing in Python.
+pass keyword is a line of code that does nothing when executed.

 a = 2 if a<0: pass print('a is negative') if a == 0: pass print('a is zero') if a>0: pass print('a is positive')